-February in New York may be sunk in winter, but the city is as vibrant as ever, with theater, culture, dining, and nightlife scenes all going full-bore.
-Shoppers can take advantage of some great sales over President's Week, and lovers can mark the 14th in red for Valentine's Day.
-We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, 2 for 1 Broadway Week ends 2/4, (2 for 1 Off Broadway takes place 2/12-2/25), and Fashion Week.
+New York in February may be sunk in winter, but the city is as vibrant as ever, with theater, culture, dining, and nightlife scenes all going full-bore.
+During February, shoppers can take advantage of some great sales over the week of Presidents' Day, and lovers mark the 14th in red for Valentine's Day.
+We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, 2-for-1 Broadway Week, and Fashion Week.
 For the best of New York in February, check out our rundown below.

-(2/8) The New York Pet Fashion Show will be held just a few days earlier, across the street, at the Hotel Pennsylvania.
-6pm-11pm.
+(2/6) The New York Pet Fashion Show will be held just a few days earlier, across the street, at the Hotel Pennsylvania.
+6-11pm.
 NYPetFashionShow.com

 Things to Do in New York in February: Exhibits

 (2/15-4/19/20) The Orchid Show: Jeff Leatham's Kaleidoscope at New York Botanical Garden is back for its 18th year.
 The 18th annual Orchid Show will feature the dazzling floral creations of Jeff Leatham, the famed artistic director of the Four Seasons Hotel George V, Paris and floral designer to the stars.
 Leatham’s bold and colorful vision will unfold through captivating installations and designs transforming each gallery of the exhibition in the historic Enid A. Haupt Conservatory into a different color experience, like a turn of a kaleidoscope.
 See dramatically arranged orchids in arches of deliberate hues delivering a kaleidoscopic tunnel effect, along with other design surprises featuring thousands of orchids—both rare and iconic—from the Garden’s renowned collections and the finest growers in the world. nybg.org